idaholab/moose/modules/doc/content/help/faq/apptainer.md

 ```

 !alert! tip title=Custom Prompt
-There is an all encompasing `$CUSTOM_PROMPT` variable that allows you to pass your own prompt:
+There is an all-encompasing `$CUSTOM_PROMPT` variable that allows you to pass your own prompt:

 ```bash
 [~]> export APPTAINERENV_CUSTOM_PROMPT="\[\033[1;34m\][my-container]\[\033[1;32m\][\t]\[\033[0m\]> "